Fri, May 6, 2022 @ 5:00pm - 9:00pm

-The Cal Aggie Alumni Association (CAAA) – now serving 260,000 UC Davis graduates – selected the following leaders to honor their profound impact on UC Davis and the world.
+The Cal Aggie Alumni Association (CAAA) — which serves more than 290,000 UC Davis alumni — selected these exceptional individuals to recognize the amazing impact they have on UC Davis and the world:

 Jerry W. Fielder Award

 Charles “Chuck” Nichols, of Visalia — Chuck Nichols is a longtime leader of California agriculture and the president of Nichols Farms, one of the largest family-owned pistachio growing, processing and marketing companies in the state.

 Nichols comes from a multigenerational farming and Aggie family — his father, wife and eldest son also graduated from UC Davis — and is dedicated to the people and agriculture of the Central Valley.